Double Gun Terminology

 Chopper lump barrels are found in virtually all London best and Spanish best guns.
 The best Italian doubles also use chopper lump barrels.
 Miroku of Japan used chopper lump barrels in SxS guns manufactured for Charles Daly and Browning.
 Some Belgian, French and German best doubles are also made with chopper lump barrels.

 2. Demi-block: A variation on the chopper lump is the dovetail lump.
 Henri Pieper, a Belgian gunmaker credited with inventing this system, coined the term "demi-block" for his dovetailed chopper lump tubes.
 Demi-bloc barrels are similar to chopper-lump barrels, with a half of the lump integral with each barrel tube.
 They differ from traditional chopper-lump barrels in that the two half lumps incorporate a male and female vertical dovetail.
 The male and female dovetail lumps slide together and are then pinned and soldered in place.
 (Rather than brazed, which requires higher temperatures and is harder on the steel.)
 This produces joined barrels that are stronger than chopper lump tubes, although slightly wider across the breech.
-This is the method used in the Winchester Model 21 and, I believe, current Merkel doubles.
+This is the method used in the Winchester Model 21.

 A word of caution is necessary here.
-The term "demi-block" has been used (or perhaps misused) by some European manufacturers to describe chopper lump barrels and by others to describe through-lump barrels.
+The term "demi-block" has been used (or perhaps misused) by some European manufacturers to describe chopper lump barrels and by others, including Merkel and F.A.I.R., to describe through-lump barrels.
 (In the latter case, the through-lump is presumably the demi-block.)
 Hence, some guns advertised with demi-block barrels may not actually have dovetailed chopper lump barrels.

 Another word of caution: Through-lump barrels are sometimes called "dovetailed barrels," creating confusion with demi-block barrels that use dovetailed chopper lump tubes.
 It is a confusing world.